kevin192291/ngx-miniSideBar/README.md

 All Set!
 Also check 🔎 [stackblitz](https://stackblitz.com/edit/ngx-minisidebar) for a working example

+## 🔨 Development

+In order to make development easier, I have included [Storybook](https://storybook.js.org/) into the package start by:
+- Forking the project
+- Running `npm i`
+- Running `npm run storybook`
+- Make updates as needed in the directory: `projects/ngx-minisidebar`
+- Commit your changes, and do a PR back to here.

 ## 💣 Further help
 Post in the Issues, and I am happy to help and if you have fixes I would be more than happy to pull them in!